aquatix/dammit.nl/content/pages/about.md

 <h3>Whoami</h3>
 <p>I'm the lead developer of a company specialising in long-term archiving of digital data, and building solutions to make the information available for the public.
 Before that I was a (backend/full stack) developer with a big media company in the Netherlands.
 You can find <a href="https://diginaut.net">more information about me on diginaut.net</a>.</p>

-<p>/me has been a student <a href="http://www.cs.vu.nl/">Computer Science</a> at the <a href="http://www.vu.nl/">Vrije Universiteit</a> in Amsterdam and working with the Royal Dutch Navy, where I did my Master research project too. <a href="https://aquariusoft.org/">aquariusoft.org</a> is home to my projects.
+<p>/me has been a student <a href="http://www.cs.vu.nl/">Computer Science</a> at the <a href="http://www.vu.nl/">Vrije Universiteit</a> in Amsterdam, have worked with the Royal Dutch Navy, where I did my Master research project too, then moved to one of the biggest media companies of the Netherlands and am currently leading the developers of a small company carving out a new market. <a href="https://aquariusoft.org/">aquariusoft.org</a> is home to my projects.
 You can also find links to other sites, like <a href="https://shuttereye.org/">my gallery</a> there.
 Even <a href="https://github.com/aquatix">more projects can be found on my GitHub</a>.</p>

 <h3>You seem to be a Dutchie.
 Why do you pretend to write English?</h3>
 <p>Mainly because of the exercise I get through it.
 I like reading other weblogs, preferably in a language I understand, which boils down to Dutch and English.
 As most content I consume nowadays is in English, I choose to write in that language too.
 And now I get a reader or three extra ;)</p>